 As one of both the oldest and rarest rabbit breeds in North America, it’s unlikely that you’ll find a Silver outside of an ARBA sponsored show or selective breeder’s program.
 Their profusion of silver-white guard hairs is most obviously “grey” when seen over a black or brown base coat.
 Topping the scale at just over 7 pounds, they are seldom seen as house pets.

 Final Thoughts on Grey Rabbit Breeds

 No matter your preference in coat color, there is likely a rabbit out there to fit your exact desires.
 If you were not particularly taken with the looks of these 12 popular breeds of grey rabbits, why not look at the 49 rabbit breeds recognized by the ARBA, or these 21 black rabbit breeds?
 Keep searching, and you’re certain to find the perfectly colored rabbit companion for you!
-If you’d like to see the book that inspired much of the descriptions in this article, see

 - Related read: Smoke Pearl Rabbit